osw282/pulumi-aws-eks-hello-world-demo/README.md

 ![kong_planes](imgs/kong_planes.png)

-By now, we should already have an external ip address that we can reach, we can verify by running
+By now we should have an external IP address.
+Verify by running:

 ```bash
 kubectl get svc -n kong